-Stealing Focus (Or Components)
+Stealing Focus (or Components)

 Spellcasters have to play by the rules.
 And in D&D that means that they either need a holy symbol, arcane focus, or a pouch full of spell components.
-If you can use something like sleight of hand or a disarming strike which causes enemies to drop something they’re holding, you stand a good chance of being able to take away the thing that lets them cast spells.
+If you can use something like sleight of hand or a disarming strike that causes enemies to drop something they’re holding, you stand a good chance of being able to take away the thing that lets them cast spells.
 At least the spells that require Material components–which is less than the Verbal ones, but still that cuts off many of the most powerful spells out there.

 Sphere of Annihilation

-When all else fails, just shove ’em into a sphere of annihilation–because nothing shuts down a wizard like them not existing anymore.
+When all else fails, just shove ’em into a sphere of annihilation–because nothing shuts down a wizard-like them not existing anymore.